martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Elevation
 Elevation of this location in meters. (need not be filled)

-## Security Section
+## Users Section
+Here is the credentials of a system administrator (main user) who can manage the entire system.
-For improved security it is recommended that you change the system password from the default opendoor.
+For improved security it is recommended that you change the system password from the default opendoor and user name default admin.
 You can also disable the password requirement if desired.

 * Click the triangle at the left of the bar labled Change password to expand the section.
-* Leave the Disable security box unchecked unless you have a very good reason to disable password protection.
+* Check the "No password" box if you have a very good reason to disable password and name protection.
+The system will no longer require the user to log in.
+Access to all sections will be allowed.
+* Enter your login name the the boxes labeled Administrator name.
 * Enter the current password in the first text box This will be opendoor on a new installation.
 * Enter your new password into the the boxes labeled New password and Confirm password.
 * Click the Submit Changes button at the bottom of the page.
+You will return to the home page.
+Your new password and name will be required the next time you log in.

+### Aditional users
+After clicking on the button, a page will open where we can create and possibly edit new users to access the system.

+## Security Section
+In this section you can customize a secure connection using SSL and a certificate.

 ### Use HTTPS access
 If we have configured the OSPy server for enhanced security of SSL data transmission, select the "Use HTTPS" checkbox.
 If the "Use HTTPS" option is checked and the server is not set up correctly, OSPy will run as an http server without security.